Kia EV9 vs Ford Mustang Mach-E

 Feature Showdown

-The Ford Mustang Mach-E counters with head-up display and ventilated seats that the Kia EV9 does not offer.
+The Kia EV9 stands out with V2L that you will not find on the Ford Mustang Mach-E. The Ford Mustang Mach-E counters with head-up display, ventilated seats and Bang & Olufsen audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain

-The Ford Mustang Mach-E has the clear power advantage at 198kW vs 160kW.
-In the real-world sprint, the Ford Mustang Mach-E is 2.4s quicker.
+The Ford Mustang Mach-E has the clear power advantage at 212kW vs 160kW.
+In the real-world sprint, the Ford Mustang Mach-E is 1.2s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Battery: 76.1kWh (Kia EV9) vs 91kWh (Ford Mustang Mach-E), giving WLTP ranges of 519km and 540km.
 DC fast charging peaks at 240kW (Kia EV9) vs 150kW (Ford Mustang Mach-E).